WeAreDev3/lockdown/docs/api.md

     "firstName": String,
     "lastName": String,
     "username": String,
-    "passHash": String
+    "password": String
 }
 ```

 - `firstName`: the user's first name
 - `lastName`: the user's last name
 - `username`: the user's username
-- `passHash`: the user's password, hashed with BCrypt
+- `password`: the user's password, to be hashed with Scrypt and PBKDF2

 #### Data received:
 - If the user was successfully created: `"USER ID"` with status 201 (Created)